ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 ## Before you begin
 {: #prereqs}

 To complete the steps in this getting tutorial, instructions are  provided to provision an instance of the IBM Cloud Monitoring with Sysdig in the US-South region.
-You can use an exiting cluster or a new cluster.
+You can use an exiting cluster or a new **cluster version 1.10**.
 The cluster can be available in a different region.

 Read about IBM Cloud Monitoring with Sysdig.
 For more information, see [About](/docs/services/Monitoring-with-Sysdig/overview.html#about).